wangywUST/wangywust.github.io/index.md

 ## Recruiting

-**Recruiting Ph.D. students and (remote) research interns.** I’m actively looking for students at all levels interested in large language models' research.
+**Recruiting Ph.D. students and (remote) Research Interns.** I’m actively looking for students at all levels interested in large language models' research.
 If you are interested, please feel free to email me.<br>

 <!-- ## Main Experience